MikeWeiZhou/ci-dashboard/README.md

 ## **This repository was manually copied from an existing private repository to protect confidential files.
-Therefore, the commit history is lost.**
+Therefore, the commit history has been cleaned with BFG Repo-Cleaner (https://rtyley.github.io/bfg-repo-cleaner/).**

 # KPI Visualizations